Transform bagged kale salad into an impressive and delicious salad with homemade creamy poppyseed dressing, nuts and dried cranberries.

 Love kale salad and poppy seed dressing?
 You should also try my kale apple slaw with lemon poppy seed dressing, which is dressed in a lighter vinaigrette.

-Other salads you'll love include black lentil salad with sweet potatoes and maple dijon dressing and broccolini slaw with honey mustard yogurt dressing.
+Other salads you'll love include black lentil salad with sweet potatoes and maple dijon dressing and broccolini slaw with honey mustard yogurt dressing and Green Goddess salad.

 Bagged Kale Salad: You'll have enough salad dressing to cover a large bag of kale salad.
 Some kale salad kits also include dried fruit and nuts.